30 Things to Do in Pacific Beach San Diego

 Located at the tip of Crown Point beneath the Ingraham Street Bridge, anglers can enjoy prime shore fishing in Fishermen’s Channel.

-It’s a great spot to catch spotted bay bass, corvine, and halibut.
+It’s a great spot to catch spotted bay bass, corvina, and halibut.
 Leopard sharks, bat rays, barred sand bass, and calico bass can also grab your line.
 Halibut are particularly abundant here.
-Add live bait like anchovies to your baitfish imitators and you’ve got a good chance of bringing home a halibut for dinner.
+Add live bait like anchovies to your baitfish imitators, and you’ve got a good chance of bringing home a halibut for dinner.

 16. Picnic Bayside With the Family

-Fanuel Street Park is located along Sail Bay, a popular section of Mission Bay Park, which is the biggest man-made aquatic park in the country.
+Fanuel Street Park is located along Sail Bay, a popular section of Mission Bay Park, the largest man-made aquatic park in the country.
 The park has an expansive grassy area, regularly used by the community for neighborhood cookouts.

 17. Go to the Best Pacific Beach Spa